-These registers are active only if the bit 0 Scaling function in the Operating parameters [109-110] registers is set to "=0"; otherwise they are ignored and the system uses the custom values (Counts per revolution [101-102] and Total Resolution [103-104]) to calculate the position information.
+These registers are active only if the bit 0 Scaling function in the Operating parameters [109-110] registers is set to "=0"; otherwise they are ignored and the system uses the custom resolution values (Counts per revolution [101-102] and Total Resolution [103-104]) to calculate the position information.

-These registers are intended to show the number of physical distinguishable turns provided by the hardware (number of physical revolutions).
+These registers are intended to show the number of physical distinguishable turns provided by the hardware (number of physical revolutions, see the hardware revolutions in the encoder identification label).